arm-on/linux-essentials/README.md

 ```
 In the above lines, `eth0` is the name of your interface, `192.168.121.199/24‍‍‍` is the static ip address.
 If you want multiple addresses, type another line for the other address.

+3. Test the connection to the network (if you want to) using `sudo netplan try`.

-3. Apply the new network plan by running `sudo netplan apply`.
+4. Apply the new network plan by running `sudo netplan apply`.

-4. Verify the changes by running `ip addr show dev eno1`.
+5. Verify the changes by running `ip addr show dev eno1`.
 Remember that `eno1` was the name of our interface.
 The output will be something like this:
 ```
 3: eno1: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc mq state UP group default qlen 1000
     link/ether 56:00:00:60:20:0a brd ff:ff:ff:ff:ff:ff